 All of the obligatory equipment and personal belongings for each competitor (food, survival equipment and Marathon kit, waist pouch...) should weigh between 6.5 kg and 15 kg.
 This minimum/maximum weight does not include your daily water supply.

-Each participant will have to fulfill the above obligations during the administrative and technical checks in Morocco (see ART.
+Each participant will have to fulfil the above obligations during the administrative and technical checks in Morocco (see ART.
 27 and 28).

 Gas stoves are strictly forbidden.